makrai/notes/bruyne21-cross-framework-dutch-emo.md

 * Cross-framework transfer learning methods could mitigate these challenges
   * Finetuning pre-trained models, multi-task learning or label space mapping
-* A straight-forward approach to shift between frameworks is to map discrete categories into a three-dimensional space, which
+* A straight-forward approach to shift between frameworks is to map discrete categories into a three-dimensional space
   * 3D space corresponds to Mehrabian and Russell’s claim that all affective states can be represented by the dimensions valence, arousal and dominance
   * This mapping to and from the VAD space can be regarded as a pivot